 Weaners and growers

-- Symptoms commonly appear in fast growing pigs, from 6 to 14 weeks of age, with ad libitum feeding and high density diets.
+- Symptoms commonly appear in fast growing pigs, from 6 to 14 weeks of age.

 - First symptoms: